01Work-at-Home Outlook for Nurses:

 - Medical Coding Jobs

 Since most jobs are based in a specific state due to licensure requirements, it is very important to consistently check local listings for jobs that may either be hiring remote workers or, as is often the case, will allow an established employee to transition to a telecommuting basis.
 Additionally, job seekers should keep an eye on listings in professional journals and websites within their specific field.

 06What to Look Out For:

 As always, you'll want to be familiar with the signs of a WAH scam when looking for any home-based job, but nursing isn’t as rife with scams as, say, data entry work.
 With nursing, however, salaries can be disappointing for those considering working at home.
 Medical call centers, in particular, are low paying in comparison to all nursing positions.
 Nurse case managers at insurance companies who work at home may draw the same pay as their in-house counterparts.

 An additional concern that nurses going into telehealth or other telecommuting nurse jobs with patient contact is malpractice liability.
 Be sure that the company has clear policies and protocols to protect you in a malpractice case.

 Work-at-Home Jobs for Nurses

 While nursing, like so many other professions, has a growing remote workforce, obviously many of its jobs are the in-person, hands-on variety.
-So for those who wants to telecommute what kinds of work at home jobs for nurses are available?
-This profile gives an outlook for tlecommuting health care jobs, the types of jobs for nurses as well as where to find them.
+For those who want to telecommute, what kinds of work at home jobs for nurses are available?
+This profile gives an outlook for telecommuting health care jobs, the types of jobs for nurses as well as where to find them.